prof-rossetti/intro-to-python/notes/python/packages/gspread.md

 ## Installation

-First install the package using Pip, if necessary:
+Installing the package, as necessary:

 ```sh
 pip install gspread